An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Integral Sliding-Mode Parallel Control

-The subsequent two theorems (Theorems~\ref{thm3.3} and~\ref{thm3.4}) summarize the main results of this subsection.
+The subsequent two theorems (Theorems~\ref{thm:GES} and~\ref{thm:GAS}) summarize the main results of this subsection.

-\begin{thm} For a GES nonlinear system in~(\ref{nonl}), one can always construct a piecewise integral sliding-mode parallel controller as in (\ref{cont}) such that the resulting closed-loop control system behaves a semi-globally exponentially stable sliding motion since the initial time. \end{thm}
+\begin{theorem} For a GES nonlinear system in~(\ref{nonl}), one can always design a piecewise sliding-mode parallel controller as in (\ref{cont}) such that the resultant closed-loop control system behaves a semi-globally exponentially stable sliding motion from the beginning of evolution. \end{theorem}

-\emph{Proof.} See Appendix-\ref{proof-a}.
+\textbf{\emph{Proof.}} See Appendix. \ref{proof:GES}.

 Before proceeding with the more general case, a preliminary result from the Lyapunov converse theorem in~\cite{khalil2002nonlinear} is presented.